Convergence Rate Analysis of LION: Proof of the Theorems

 \subsection{Proof of Theorem \ref{theorem2}}

 \begin{proof} As stated in Section \ref{sec:unccase}, since all assumptions and conditions of Theorem \ref{constrainedtheorem} are satisfied, all the conclusions and intermediate inequalities in its proof are applicable here, although we are studying the unconstrained case.
-Based on inequality \eqref{boundedf}, we get that $\E\left[f(\btheta^k)\right]$ is bounded for all $k$.
-Together with Assumption \ref{assumption4}, there exists a constant $C$ such that $\|\btheta^k\|_{\infty}\leq C$ for all $k$.
-Further let $\lambda\leq \frac{1}{2C}$, we have
+By Lemma \ref{lemma:finite-horizon-bound}, we have

 Applying Theorem \ref{constrainedtheorem}, we get

 which completes the proof. \end{proof}